Department Chairperson: Roy Scheive, Ed.D.

 This course serves as an introduction to economics in general and serves as a specific introduction to macroeconomics.
 It includes such topics as national income, employment, monetary policy, economic growth, and the international implications of macroeconomic policy.

-Prerequisites: MATH 160 (or equivalent), concurrent registration, or consent of Program Director.
+Prerequisites: MATH 160 (or equivalent), concurrent registration.

 ECON 211 Principles of Economics II (Introduction to Microeconomics)